rtcharity/resources.eahub.org/content/tips/support.md

 # Groups Newsletter

-CEA and EA London send out a monthly EA Groups newsletter. <a target="_blank" href="https://effectivealtruism.us8.list-manage.com/subscribe?u=52b028e7f799cca137ef74763&id=7d52b2f96c">Sign up</a> or read some of the <a target="_blank" href="https://us8.campaign-archive.com/home/?u=52b028e7f799cca137ef74763&id=7d52b2f96c">previous groups newsletters</a>.
+CEA sends out a monthly EA Groups newsletter. <a target="_blank" href="https://effectivealtruism.us8.list-manage.com/subscribe?u=52b028e7f799cca137ef74763&id=7d52b2f96c">Sign up</a> or read some of the <a target="_blank" href="https://us8.campaign-archive.com/home/?u=52b028e7f799cca137ef74763&id=7d52b2f96c">previous groups newsletters</a>.

 # Connect with Other Organisers

 The <a target="_blank" href="https://www.facebook.com/groups/956362287803174/">EA Group Organizers Facebook group</a> is a great place to ask questions.
-There is also an <a target="_blank" href="https://eagroups.slack.com/">EA Groups Slack workspace</a>, where you can share resources and ask questions.
-Ask the CEA Groups Team, or a fellow EA group organiser to invite you to the workspace.
+There is also an <a target="_blank" href="https://eagroups.slack.com/">EA Groups Slack workspace</a>.
+Email <a target=”_blank” href="mailto:groups@centreforeffectivealtruism.org">groups@centreforeffectivealtruism.org</a> to get added to the Slack.

 Here are some ways to find other groups to ask if they’d be willing to give you a hand: